detvdl/AdventOfCode/README.md

 - [x] Day 13: Advent of Clojure
 - [x] Day 14: Clojure Bells
 - [x] Day 15: It's beginning to look a lot like Clojure
+- [x] Day 16: Clojure bells, clojure bells, clojure all the way
 - [ ] ...